elb5465/Janssen_AIBT/README.md

 ## How to Use

-1. **Turn on the Raspberry Pi:**  Connect the Raspberry Pi via micro-USB to a  power supply of around *5V* (Most portable battery packs are suitable for this).
+1. **Turn on the Raspberry Pi:**  Connect the Raspberry Pi via micro-USB to a  power supply of around ***5V*** and it will power on and begin running the necessary programs automatically (Most portable battery packs are suitable for this, but check their specifications).
-2. On the Android phone, go to settings and select Bluetooth settings
+2. **Go to settings** and **select Bluetooth settings** (On the Android phone)
+3. **Tap 'Pair new device'** and **select the Raspberry Pi** (May take a minute for the device to show up if the Raspberry Pi was just powered on)
-3. Start the Android app
+5. **Open the Janssen AIBT Android app**.
+(The paired device should now be displayed at the top of the homescreen.)
+6. **Tap the device to connect** and follow the in-device instructions to step through the app.
+If you want to continue to the instructions **without connecting to the device**, you can just click the 'next' arrow to step through the app without sending signals to the Raspberry Pi.
-4. **To turn off the Raspberry Pi:** Find the attached button, and hold it down for 3 seconds. *You will see the green light on the Raspberry Pi begin to blink about 10 times and then disappear.
-At that point unplug the power supply from the Raspberry Pi.*
+8. **To turn off the Raspberry Pi:** Find the attached button and **hold it down for 3 seconds**.
+You should see the green light on the Raspberry Pi begin to blink about 10 times and then disappear.
+At that point **unplug the power supply from the Raspberry Pi**.

-## Notes